 The great outdoors may beckon your young readers but that doesn’t mean they have to leave the books at home.
 Whether it’s the sun or the moon that’s shining brightly in the sky, the outdoors encourages all sorts of new places to kick back as a family and enjoy reading.
 Follow these 5 ideas for reading outdoors this summer:

-5. Have a scavenger hunt: Suggest kids play this classic summer game with a twist.
+- Have a scavenger hunt: Suggest kids play this classic summer game with a twist.
 Have a themed scavenger hunt based on a favorite novel, but don’t reveal which book it is.
 Hide recognizable items from the novel in your backyard.
 Form teams and get kids to seek the hidden clues and cross them off a list.
-The winning team not only has to find the items, but tell you the name of the book they are from.
+The winning team not only has to find the items––they also have to tell you the title of the book they are from.